Letter 21: The Fractal Self - How Personal Patterns Shape Our World

 — Hermes Trismegistus

 In my last letter, I wrote that we live inside of patterns.
-I really meant that.
-The patterns aren’t just inside of us, in our familiar thoughts and automatic behaviors, we live within them.
+I meant that literally.
+The patterns aren’t just inside of us, in our familiar thoughts and automatic behaviors.
+We live within them.

-Is it possible that thoughts, too, follow the same repetitive nature of fractals and that the distortions we observe in the individual, an inability to accurately perceive, and thus respond to, the present moment, spiral out into parallel costs within our family systems, communities, and even global society?
+Is it possible that those, too, follow the same natural laws of repetition, and that the distortions we observe in the individual—the inability to accurately perceive, and thus respond to, the present moment—spiral out into parallel costs to our family systems, communities, and even global society?

-Looking at our current condition with clear eyes, the answer becomes hard to deny.
+Looking at our current moment with clear eyes, the answer becomes hard to deny.

 From Personal to Collective Patterns

-A family where one parent cannot tolerate imperfection becomes a system where everyone lives in fear of making mistakes.
-A manager who grew up believing that being emotional equals weakness, will affect his team’s ability to communicate authentically.
-Small individual patterns ripple outward, dictating the broader emotional climate of entire systems.
-The same psychological mechanisms, expressed at increasing levels of scale.
+When a parent demands imperfection, the whole family learns to live in fear of making mistakes.
+If a manager grows up believing that being emotional equals weakness, that will affect his team’s ability to communicate authentically.
+These individual patterns ripple outward, shaping the emotional climate of entire systems.3

-Just as Lucia automatically perceives criticism to protect herself from threat, we collectively avoid acknowledging realities that would demand uncomfortable changes from us.
+We see this same avoidance in individuals.
+Just as Anna automatically perceives criticism to protect herself from threat, we collectively avoid acknowledging realities that would demand uncomfortable changes from us.
+Psychologist Robert Kegan calls this “immunity to change.”
+We collectively avoid acknowledging realities that would demand uncomfortable changes, even when we consciously want to change.

-When this childhood terror operates at a collective level, entire societies begin to function like Lucia and Mateo at the dishwasher—each group hearing threat and criticism where none may exist, each responding from old wounds rather than present reality.
-From inside our well-defined groups, it is easy to see people on the other side as enemies, extremists, or fools.
-We forget that our comfort and safety, especially in today’s connected world, depend on countless people we have never met.
-People whose names we don’t know, but whose work we rely on every single day.
-By being “a part of,” we soothe our childhood and evolutionary terrors; by being “different from,” we repeat ancestral traumas and reiterate tribalism into the present.
+When this childhood terror operates at a collective level, entire societies begin to function like Anna and Will at the dishwasher, each group hearing threat and criticism where none may exist, each responding from old wounds rather than present reality.
+When people cling to their well-defined groups, they see people on the other side as enemies, extremists, or fools.
+We forget how interdependent we are.
+We are often blind to how much of our comfort and safety depend on people we will never meet—the strangers who grow our food, deliver packages, maintain roads, write code, or keep hospitals running.
+We may never know their names, but our lives rely on their work every single day.

 The Cost of Unconscious Culture